agiledev-students-fall2024/4-final-project-seraphim/README.md

 ### How to test the back-end with unit testing:
 1. Move to the back-end directory of the project.

-2. Make sure to install the mocha, chai, and supertest dependencies with `npm install --save-dev mocha chai supertest`.
+2. Make sure to install the mocha, chai, and supertest dependencies with `npm install --save-dev mocha chai supertest c8`.

 3. Run `npm test` to run all of the tests and show their outcomes in the terminal.